KusionStack/kusionstack.io/versioned_docs/version-v0.11/kusion/4-configuration-walkthrough/6-database.md

 ```
 export AWS_ACCESS_KEY_ID="xxxxxxxxxxx" # replace it with your AccessKey
 export AWS_SECRET_ACCESS_KEY="xxxxxxx" # replace it with your SecretKey
+export AWS_REGION=us-east-1            # replace it with your region
 ```

 For AliCloud, the environment variables needed:
 ```
 export ALICLOUD_ACCESS_KEY="xxxxxxxxx" # replace it with your AccessKey
 export ALICLOUD_SECRET_KEY="xxxxxxxxx" # replace it with your SecretKey
+export ALICLOUD_REGION=cn-hangzhou     # replace it with your region
 ```

 The user account that owns these credentials would need to have the proper permission policies attached to create databases and security groups.
 If you are using the cloud-managed policies, the policies needed to provision a database and configure firewall rules are listed below.